Pull garlic mustard at the river gorge sand flats

 Our work takes place on Dakota land.
 Learn more.

-Join us for a morning of invasive species removal at the Minneapolis River Gorge sand flats (sometimes called the Longfellow flats), known for their large sandy beaches and wonderful river-edge view.
+Join us for an evening of invasive species removal at the Minneapolis River Gorge sand flats (sometimes called the Longfellow flats), known for their large sandy beaches and wonderful river-edge view.
 Working alongside FMR staff, volunteers will remove garlic mustard.

-Although garlic mustard can spread rapidly and prevent other plants from growing, it's is not only easy to identify but quick to pull by hand.
+Garlic mustard can spread rapidly and prevent other plants from growing, but it's easy to identify and quick to pull by hand.
 Volunteers will be pleased to see a dramatic difference in ground cover by the end of this event – improving wildlife habitat and making room for native plant species.
 Patches of bloodroot and wild ginger, two native woodland plants, are expanding in this area as garlic mustard is being slowly reduced.

 As always, we'll provide any necessary tools and training.
 All are welcome, however, capacity is limited and registration is required.